Osman Digna: Mahdist leader

 Osman Digna's father was a Kurd and his mother hailed from the Hadendoa tribe of the Beja people.
-His birthplace is not documented, but Suakin was said to be the town, where he was born.
+His birthplace is not documented, but Suakin was said to be the town where he was born.
 He was originally known as Osman Ali.
 He lived in Alexandria, Egypt, where he dealt in the selling of slaves.
 After the English forced him to quit this business, he took part in the revolt of Ahmed 'Urabi.
-After the failure of that movement at the Battle of Tel al-Kebir (13 September 1882), he attached himself to the cause of the Mahdi.
+After the failure of the revolt at the Battle of Tel al-Kebir (13 September 1882), he attached himself to the cause of the Mahdi in Sudan.

 About this time he received the name "Digna" because of the fullness of his beard ("the bearded one," from dikn, "the beard").
 He was the leader of a powerful army around Suakin.
 His first battle was an attempt to capture a Turkish-held fort at Sinkat in 1883.
 His initial attack was repulsed, but the fort eventually fell after a siege.

 At the First Battle of El Teb he inflicted a severe defeat on a much larger Egyptian force led by Baker Pasha near Tokar, on 4 February 1884.
 Immediately after this victory, however, a new British-Egyptian force was sent to retrieve the situation, and he was defeated by General Graham near Tokar at the Second Battle of El Teb.

 Both sides withdrew to restore their forces, but Graham soon launched a second attack designed to crush Osman Digna completely.
 At the Battle of Tamai, the Mahdist forces exploited a gap in the British position, and succeeded in breaking an infantry square.
 They were almost able to cut off parts of the British force, but the British were able to rally and consolidate their position.
 The Mahdists were subjected to intense flanking fire and were finally defeated.
 Despite his defeat, as the only foreign commander who broke the British infantry square, Osman Digna and his troops acquired a reputation amongst the British for immense fighting-prowess.
 The prowess of his troops is celebrated in Rudyard Kipling's poem "Fuzzy-Wuzzy".
 He is also named in The Battle of El-Teb, a poem by William McGonagall.

 The defeats did not, however, destroy the Mahdists, and Osman Digna remaining in control of his supporters.
 Graham later withdrew, and Osman Digna restored his army.
 He presented the battle as a victory, saying that the British had fled "in fear".
-He wrote to the Mahdi claiming that he had inflicted 8000 casualties on the British, with only 2000 of his own troops killed.
+He wrote to the Mahdi claiming that he had inflicted 8,000 casualties on the British, with only 2,000 of his own troops killed.
 Official British losses were 100 killed.
 Nevertheless, the British campaign had achieved very little, as Osman Digna "retained both Sinkat and Tokar and the Suakin-Berber route was controlled by the Ansar [Mahdists]".